 Ingredients you’ll need to make this recipe

 - Stew meat: Made from cuts of beef with a lot of connective tissue, stew meat is typically cut from chuck roast or round steak.
-When either of these is simmered low and slow in a flavorful liquid, it gets deliciously tender.
+When simmered low and slow in a flavorful liquid, stew meat gets deliciously tender.